 There’s been a lot in my blogs about cancer, the cancer patient and the medical teams.
 However, we sometimes forget to mention the close family and friends who are also a piece of the cancer jigsaw.
 Without these people, it’s possible the patient would potentially have a much poorer quality of life.

-However, more focus should be given to those who are supporting and caring for cancer patients 24/7 – perhaps routinely taken for granted.
+Perhaps even more focus should be given to those who are supporting, living with and in many cases, caring for cancer patients 24/7 – often routinely taken for granted.
 In particular, I’d like to focus on my wife Chris who has actually been at my side for most of my adult life.
 She was there when I received the bad news and she helped me break this news to others.
 She was the first person I saw when I woke up after major surgery.
-Over the last 5 years she’s been caring for me when I’m not quite 100%.
-She was singularly responsible for getting me fit enough to be able to fulfil a long-term ambition to walk the entire 84 miles of 2000 year old Hadrian’s Wall in 2014 and she walked every single mile with me xxx♥♥♥xxx
+Over the last 8 years since diagnosis, she’s been watching over me when I’m not quite 100%.
+She was singularly responsible for getting me fit enough to be able to fulfil a long-term ambition to walk the entire 84 miles of 2000 year old Hadrian’s Wall in 2014 and she walked every single mile with me.
+I recently wanted to walk up a very big hill in Wales and she was there too (see photos).